 Electrostatic field solving is done to high accuracy using the Boundary Element Method (BEM) rather than traditional FEM or FDM methods.
 The BEM has unique advantages and suits well to space-charge, cathode problems and also to nano-structures in the presence of large electrodes.
 Adaptive surface meshes get smaller where accuracy is critical.
 The BEM even easily simulates fine meshes and non-enclosed systems.
 It also may simulate low-frequency oscillations, such as in a quadrupole.

-CPO can calculate Particle trajectories of charged particles (Bulirsch-Stoer), accurately accounting for space-charge and relativistic effects.
+CPO Software can calculate Particle trajectories of charged particles (Bulirsch-Stoer), accurately accounting for space-charge and relativistic effects.
 Space-charge is handled with iterative convergence tube and mesh methods–accuracy of 1% against theoretical results have been obtained.

-CPO can simulate Cathode emissions limited by space charge, including thermionic, field and extended Schottky emissions.
+CPO Software can simulate Cathode emissions limited by space charge, including thermionic, field and extended Schottky emissions.
 Supports Child’s Law/Langmuir, Fowler-Nordheim and Richardson-Dushman relationships, plus user-defined properties.
 CPO specially handles space-charge effects at the critical cathode region.

 CPO can generate Secondary emissions when a particle hits an electrode.
 The user chooses the current multiplication factor and energy/angular distributions of the secondaries.